accessibilitysupported/a11ysupport.io/CONTRIBUTING.md

 A support point is the support value for a given AT/Browser/Test.

 1. Find a test that you want to run.
-2. Run the test and follow the provided instructions so that you understand the expected results.
+2. Read the provided instructions so that you understand the expected results.
+2. Use your chosen AT/Browser combination to run the test.
 3. Open an issue that details the results or create a pull request with your findings.
-Be sure to provide specific versions of both the AT and Browser that were used.
+Be sure to provide specific versions of the AT, Browser, and OS that were used.
+4. Add an entry to the history array for the test that describes any changes.
-4. Your findings must be verified by at least one other person before they are accepted.
+5. Your findings must be verified by at least one other person before they are accepted.
+Verification must either be done manually, or by citing a trust worthy 3rd party resource.

 ## Suggest a missing test case

 Please [create an issue](https://github.com/accessibilitysupported/accessibilitysupported/issues) or create a pull request to suggest a new test case.
 Details for the test case should include:

 1. A name for the test case.
-2. Sample code for the test case.
+2. Sample code for the test case (preferably committed to this project so that it doesn't change without our knowledge).
-3. The Expected output and instructions.
+4. List the feature(s) should reference the test case.
+If you are making a pull request, update the features to reference the test.
+5. Describe the Expected output and instructions.
+This must be objective and empirical in nature and must correlate to the output that is described by associated standards.
-4. Any current support if you know it.
+6. Any current support if you know it (follow the instructions for adding a new support point).

-5. All new test cases must be approved by at least one other person.
+All new test cases must be approved by at least one other person.

 ## Improve a test case